stuycs-gh-classrooms/09-nextcs-p01-green/README.md

 - keyPressed() --> Space bar to start game (ball movement)

 Mouse Control:
-- Mouse movement: mouseMoved() --> paddle
+- Mouse movement: mouseMoved() --> paddle , mouseX
 - Mouse pressed: mouseClicked()

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+Ball
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - x
+  - y
+  - xSpeed
+  - ySpeed
 - METHODS
+  - display
-  - LIST METHODS HERE
+  - constructor

-CLASS NAME1
+Paddle
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - x
 - METHODS
+  - constructor
+  - display

+Bricks
+- Instance variables:
+  - rows/columns
-  - LIST METHODS HERE
+- METHODS
+  - constructor
+  - display